hexops/machengine.org/content/core/migrations/_index.md

 If you are a user of mach-glfw, note that we have adopted the experimental Zig package manager.
 It is not perfect yet and there are many papercuts; for details on how to update your codebase [please see this](https://github.com/hexops/mach/issues/861#issuecomment-1638185447)

 ## mach-core: v0.2 API redesign
-<div class="subtext">2023-01-27 - affects all mach/core users</div>
+<div class="subtext">2023-01-27 - affects all mach-core users</div>

-Mach v0.2 brings a complete redesign of the mach/core API.
+Mach v0.2 brings a complete redesign of the mach-core API.
 To upgrade your application see [the upgrade guide](2023-core-api)

 ## mach-glfw: error handling improvements
-<div class="subtext">2023-01-10 - affects all mach/glfw users</div>
+<div class="subtext">2023-01-10 - affects all mach-glfw users</div>

-We've made another error handling improvement to the `mach/glfw` API:
+We've made another error handling improvement to the `mach-glfw` API:

 - `glfw.getError` has been renamed to `glfw.getErrorCode` (returns a Zig error type still)
 - `glfw.getError` instead now returns a struct with _both_ the error message and Zig error type.